SudharakaP/UCSDGraphs/README.md

 # Advanced Data Structures in Java
 This repository contain the work I have done with regard to the **Advanced Data Structures in Java** course in Coursera under the specialization, **Java Programming: Object-Oriented Design of Data Structures**.
-The final project consist of a map application which can output the optimal route between two cities using one of Breadth First Search, Dijkstra's or A-Star Algorithm.
+The final project consist of a map application which can output the optimal route between two points (intersections or cities etc) using one of Breadth First Search, Dijkstra's or A-Star Algorithm.

 ### Importing Project into eclipse:
 - Create a new Java Project in your workspace